trung-vt/LION/README.md

 If you would like to contribute to the development of LION, you can replace the last line of the above set of commands by

 ```
-pip install -e ".[dev]"
+pip install -e .
 ```

-to make the installation editable (i.e. changes you make to the source will be visible when you restart the REPL or start a new Python process) and include additional development dependencies like `pre-commit`.
+to make the installation editable (i.e. changes you make to the source will be visible when you restart the REPL or start a new Python process).
 Afterwards, install the pre-commit hooks for auto-formating your commits.
 We use Black for code formatting (see [.pre-commit-config.yaml](.pre-commit-config.yaml)):

 ```